stephenlaughton/dotfiles/README.md

 11. [Set team for global installed](https://appium.readthedocs.io/en/latest/en/drivers/ios-xcuitest-real-devices/) `WebDriverAgent` (script only changes locally installed)
 12. Link `nodenv` node to location where `/bin/sh` can pick it up `ln -s $(which node) /usr/local/bin/node`
 13. Add certs for your apple id in xcode by:
     - Signing into your apple developer id
     - Running `is-mobile` once

-14. Build `ios` app at least once and grant codesigning permissions `Allow Always`
+14. Build `ios` app at least once in Xcode on a **device** and grant codesigning permissions `Allow Always`
+15. Build `android` app at least once in Android Studio to accept terms and download required SDKs

 # Primary Node